serge-sedelnikov/xstate.net/README.md

 Open terminal in the project root directory.
 First, collect XPlat Code Coverage into XML file.

+> To collect code coverage on any platform that is supported by .NET Core, install [Coverlet](https://github.com/coverlet-coverage/coverlet/blob/master/README.md) and use the --collect:"XPlat Code Coverage" option.

 ```sh
 dotnet test --collect:"XPlat Code Coverage"
 ```